 3. Apps and such

 Whatever your cutting down goal is, there are many mobile apps out there that may help with it.
 They can help keep track of exactly how much you drink over time (daily, weekly, monthly), on how many days you drink and don’t drink, and so on.
 Some also count the calories and money you save by giving up alcohol.

-The Spruce app encourages you to have three days each week without any alcohol.
-It was originally aimed at younger people, but should be useful for everyone.
-And as we already said, taking three days off in a row is good for the health of your liver – that’s why Spruce is built for taking three-day breaks.
+The free mydrinkaware app can help you manage your alcohol.
+Why not try tracking three days each week without any alcohol?
+And as we already said, taking three days off in a row is good for the health of your liver.
+Taken out content here cos app doesn’t exist.

 How about a longer break from the booze, but not sure if you could manage it?
 Tried and failed in the past?
 Not sure if you would feel better if you cut it out?
 Then come along and see what we can offer.

 We have regular online programmes supporting you to take a month off boozeand workshops like How to Create and Fall in Love with a More Sober Life designed by women who have kicked the habit too!

 It’s free to sign up to Club Soda.
 Come to our socials and start connecting with others on the same journey as you.

 Cutting Down On Alcohol – Checklist (from our editor who gave up completely over a year ago!)

 If you’re worried about your alcohol consumption, it pays to take action!
 As we get older, and especially as women’s hormones change through perimenopause, we can’t process alcohol as well as we did before.
 Just a few units of alcohol can have a big impact on our health.
 It doesn’t have to be heavy drinking any more to have a hangover the next day!